srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     Be sure to replace the `AZ-220-HUB-{YOUR-ID}` value in the above command with the name of your Azure IoT Hub service.

+1. Observe the output displayed in the Cloud Shell.

-1. With everything still running, notice the output of the previous command in the Cloud Shell will display a JSON representation of the messages being received by the Azure IoT Hub.
+    With everything still running, notice the output of the previous command in the Cloud Shell will display a JSON representation of the messages being received by the Azure IoT Hub.

     The output should look similar to the following: